maxk4/seng300-Project2/README.md

     1 Maintenance Simulation window
     n Customer UI windows; and
     n Customer Simulation windows
+All classes in the com.diy.software.simulation package are purely for simulation.
+Classes in com.diy.software.util are for the logic and functionality Classes com.diy.software.view are primarily GUI elements/windows

 ## Operation
 1) To start scanner click the start scanning button in the Customer UI